BoltonBailey/bolton-talon/README.md

   - [ ] Basically any menu bar item for a popular macOS app should be present
     - [ ] With the name of the command in the bar matching the spoken command
     - [ ] See AXKit for how to do this
+  - [ ] PDF readers seem like a particularly command heavy application that would really benefit.
 - [ ] There should more often be multiple phrases for the same command
   - [ ] Instead of confusion over word order of "tab new"/"new tab" the word order should appear both ways.
   - [ ] Although if only one can exist, I would prefer the more common word order.